 Before collecting the data from your users, make an audit of your user’s personal data.
 This will help you find out the absolutely necessary data and help you to get rid of any unwanted data that has no real

 Make sure that you have deleted those data that are no longer in use and that makes you the first step forward making your WordPress site GDPR compliant.
 You should collect those data that are most necessary for its users.

 Another important aspect of GDPR is that you must encrypt the submitted data.
-This approach prevents form hacking the data from your store and developer should deploy necessary measures to implement this kind of step.
-In this case, SSL certificate must be fitted to the website to encrypt the necessary data.
+This approach prevents form hacking the data from your store and the developer should deploy necessary measures to implement this kind of step.
+In this case, the SSL certificate must be fitted to the website to encrypt the necessary data.

 This is the vital option in the total procedures of becoming a GDPR compliant.
 This is a step of taking the necessary consent from the users either they agree or not in providing specific personal data.
 This is the way of taking one’s consent in a particular way.
 If the user wants to restrict you from doing something regarding their data, you have to comply with that.